MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 Securing a bot can be complicated, even the most robust one could have **vulnerabilities** and be at risk for **threats**.

-However, there are [security preventive measures](#security-preventive-measures) that can be taken to improve bot's security.
-They are similar to the ones used in any other software system handling sensitive data.
+However, there are security preventive measures that can be taken to improve bot's security.
+Some are standard measures similar to the ones used in any other software system others are specific to the Bot Framework.

 ## Security issues in a nutshell